Ottrlang/otterlang/roadmap.md

 - Embeddable runtime
   - VM can be instantiated from Rust with configurable sandbox permissions
   - OtterLang code runs in isolated environment with resource limits
-  - Godot plugin successfully loads and executes OtterLang scripts
+  - Plugin system successfully loads and executes OtterLang scripts in host applications
   - WASM-compiled OtterLang runs in browser with sandboxed I/O
 - Testing
   - `otter test` discovers and runs tests, returning non-zero on failure